 A report of all schools participating in the ASAM is available on the Accountability Services website.
 Data from accountability measures and participation rates for schools participating in the ASAM are available with all other North Carolina public schools.
 The SPG for Option A schools can be found in the NC School Report Card or with other SPG reporting.
-An Option B report has been developed to provide information on the designation received through the ASPM.
-An Option C report contains the reports submitted by each school based on their approved model.
+An Option B report is developed annually to provide information on the designation received through the ASPM.
+An Option C report is assembled annually with the reports submitted by each school based on their approved model.